-Council maintains a strong ability, that only increases over time, to service its debt repayment obligations over the ten year period.
+Council maintains a strong ability, that only increases over time, to service its debt repayment obligations over the ten year period

-UNAUDITED LONG-TERM FINANCIAL SUSTAINABILITY STATEMENT (CONTINUED) prepared as at 30 June 2021 these financial and sustainability indicators are calculated and reported on monthly at Council meetings, as part of a full suite of financial reports.
+(CONTINUED) UNAUDITED LONG-TERM FINANCIAL SUSTAINABILITY STATEMENT prepared as at 30 June 2021 these triancial and sustainability indicators are cabulated and reported on monthly at Council meetings, as partol a full suits of trianglate property.
 Should there be any deviation we have adopted six key financial performance indicators to guide our financial health.
-The above three sustainability indicators that have been set by the Department of State Council aims to operate within a set of conservative guide-posts to ensure we are financially sustainable in the short, medium and long term.
-As part of our financial strategy, Development, Infrastructure, Local Government and Planning to help monitor the long-term sustainability of all councils across Queensland.
-Throughout the financial year, outside these parameters, the executive management and Council will be fully informed and may take corrective action as required
+The above these sustainability indicators that have been set by the Department of State Council arms to operate within a set of conservative guide-posts to ensure we are financially sustainable in the short, medium and long term.
+As part of our financial strategy Development, Infrastructure, Local Government and Planning to help monitor the long-term sustainability of all councils across Queensland.
+Throughout the financial year, outside these parameters, the executive management and Council will be fully informed and may take corrective action as required subsides received for capital orquistions, capital income litera such as profit from the sale of property, part and equipment, francis assets, real estate and investment properties and any capital expenditure such as write-off of assets, movements in provisions for restoration and rehabilitation and revaluation decrements that are reflected in the Statements of Windudes only recurrent revenue and recurrent expenditure disclosed in the Satements of Comprehensive Income.
+Evolutes capital revenue grants, contributions, donations and Comprehensive Income.